Marinduque Beach Guide: Best Beach Destinations in Marinduque

 Table of Contents

 Aside from being home to the Roman centurions-dressed Moriones and the Moriones Festival, Marinduque is a coastal province that is home to plentiful beaches and sparkling waters.
 Not yet sure where to go this year?, then don’t even think twice to visit Marinduque.
-Here’s the best beach destinations in Marinduque:
+Here are the best beach destinations in Marinduque:

 Poctoy Beach is a white-sanded beach abundant with coconut trees, rock formations, sparkling blue waves, and peace!
-For a small entrance fee (Php 20 for entrance fee and Php 10 for environmental fee as mandated by the local government that maintains the beach), you can swim, stroll, and sunbathe to your heart’s content like there’s no tomorrow.
+For a small entrance fee (Php 20 for the entrance fee and Php 10 for environmental fee as mandated by the local government that maintains the beach), you can swim, stroll, and sunbathe to your heart’s content like there’s no tomorrow.
 Unlike its other white-sand counterparts, Poctoy Beach is slightly underdeveloped and is yet to be reached by the hands of urbanization.
 With that said, if you want to stay the night in this white-sand paradise, don’t expect to see any five-star hotels nearby.
 You can, instead, rent small transient houses and live closer to nature.

 Poctoy Beach is located in Torrijos, Marinduque.
 To get to Torrijos from Manila, you may ride any bus line that travels from Metro Manila to Lucena.